LGBTI Travel Information

 - If you intend to frequent Internet chat rooms or other meeting places, it’s wise to find out about the local situation – police in some countries have been known to monitor such sites and locales with the intention of carrying out entrapment campaigns

-- Be wary of new-found “friends” - criminals sometimes exploit the generally open and relaxed nature of the LGBT scene
+- Be wary of new-found “friends” - criminals sometimes exploit the generally open and relaxed nature of the LGBTI scene

 - If you receive unwelcome attention or unwelcome remarks, it’s usually best to ignore them

-- Some resorts or LGBT neighborhoods can be quite segregated.
+- Some resorts or LGBTI neighborhoods can be quite segregated.
 Be aware that local residents may not approve of expressions of sexuality when you are in surrounding areas

 - You’re more likely to experience difficulties in rural areas, so exercise discretion